joashomondi/Precision-farming/README.md

 This GitHub repository hosts the codebase for a precision farming project aimed at achieving the best product results with data-driven insights.
 The project is aligned with the problem statement outlined in precision-farming-for-best-product-results-with-data.

 # Problem Statement
 Precision farming involves the use of data and technology to optimize various aspects of agriculture, with the ultimate goal of improving crop yield and quality.
-The problem statement provided by Kluster Africa outlines challenges and opportunities in the domain, and this project seeks to address them through the implementation of a precision farming solution.
+The problem statement provided by Joash Omondi outlines challenges and opportunities in the domain, and this project seeks to address them through the implementation of a precision farming solution.

-For more details on the problem statement, please refer to Kluster Africa Problem Statements.
+For more details on the problem statement, please refer to Joash Omondi Problem Statements.

 # Project Overview
 The project is implemented using Python, Django, and Django Rest Framework on the Server-side and React on the Client-side.
 As of now, the focus has been on developing the authentication part of the API backend.
 This includes user authentication and authorization mechanisms to ensure secure access to the precision farming platform.